MicrosoftDocs/mixed-reality/mixed-reality-docs/development.md

 ## Unreal

 ### [Unreal development overview](unreal-development-overview.md)
-The fastest path to building a mixed reality app is with Unreal.
+Learn how to build a mixed reality app using Unreal.

 <br>